Compensation claims - the options available

 What do I do next?

-During this consultation, we will discuss the circumstances surrounding your situation, answer any questions you may have, and advise as to whether, in our opinion, you have a legitimate claim with reasonable prospects of success.
+During this consultation, we will discuss the circumstances surrounding your situation, answer any questions you may have, and advise whether, in our opinion, you have a legitimate claim with reasonable prospects of success.

-To arrange a friendly discussion with one of our helpful experts click on the "Contact Me" buttons below.
+To arrange a friendly discussion with one of our helpful experts, click on the "Contact me" buttons below.

 Tracey Emmott